Laserworks/diy/_posts/2015-03-27-paper-cut-postcard-transforms-to-dog.markdown

 ![Paper cut postcard]({{site.baseurl}}/images/2015-03-27-postcard/01.jpg "Paper cut postcard")

-Now the recipient will take a part of the postcard shaped as bone and transforms the postcard into a self--standing U--shape to emphasize dog's ears, eyes, paws and tail:
+Now the recipient will take the part of the postcard shaped as bone and transforms the postcard into a self--standing U--shape to emphasize dog's ears, eyes, paws and tail:

 ![Self--standing paper cut postcard with dog head]({{site.baseurl}}/images/2015-03-27-postcard/02.jpg "Self--standing paper cut postcard with dog head")